MediaComem/docker-brownbag/README.md

 Exit the MongoDB shell with `exit`.
 Stop the MongoDB container with Ctrl-C.

 This works, but we can't use this method to connect our Node.js application container to our MongoDB server container.
-You can reach any container through the host machine, but the containers themselves cannot reach your host machine's ports.
+You can reach any container from the host machine, but **containers cannot reach your host machine's ports**.

 [Back to top](#readme)